• Skip to main content

 What are the uses of this sweetened condensed milk buttercream frosting?

 This silky smooth eggless buttercream spreads smoothly and also pipes well, making it perfect to be used as a filling or a frosting on any cake of choice preferably a chocolate cake.
 It is also easy to achieve smooth sides and sharp edges on a cake using this when compared to cream cheese frostings or whipped cream frosting.
 It can also be used to make any piping on top of cupcakes like our strawberry-filled vanilla cupcakes.
 Since it spreads smoothly and also dries up firmly, use it to spread it on a sugar cookie.
+Being the base recipe, simply add any odd-ons of choice to make flavoured buttercream like this oreo buttercream frosting.

 Related Recipes